eficode-academy/rf-advanced-web-katas/exercises/00-getting-started.md

 Alternatively, on Unix, you can create a new directory, copy webdrivers into it and run `export PATH=$PATH:/directory-path`.
-You will either need to run this in every terminal you use, or add it to your terminal config files.
+You will either need to run this in every terminal you use, or add it to your terminal configuration.

 #### Browser